liauzhengwei/NTU-Assignments/README.md

-# NTU-Assignments

-Assignments from core modules of the Computer Science course in NTU:
+# NTU Modules with Assignments and Projects

 1. SC1003 Introduction to Computational Thinking and Programming
 2. SC1005 Digital Logic
 3. SC1006 Computer Organisation & Architecture